Reasons to Visit Savannah in the Summer

 “Where’s the Beach?!”

-We’re proud of our close access to the salty water that surrounds us, and during the summer, tourists and locals take advantage.
-Visitors can easily spend a day at Savannah's beach on Tybee Island.
-Secure a spot, apply the sunscreen and get your tan on.
+We're thrilled to have a short 20-minute drive to the salty water that surrounds us, and during the summer, visitors and locals take advantage of it.
+Visitors can easily spend a day at Savannah's beach, Tybee Island.
+Secure a sandy spot at one of five beaches, apply the sunscreen and relax the day away.
 Kiddies can play in the sand or frolic in the waves, while adults can lounge around in the cool water.
-For the curious, comb the beach’s sand for hidden treasures, like unique shells, smooth sea glass or even shark teeth, with Tybee Shark Teeth Tours!
-For the marine biologists, take a beach ecology tour with Dr. Joe or visit the knowledgeable and delightful staff at the Tybee Island Marine Science Center.

 Explore By Water